There are now 3 possible online modes for units:

 - Students are able to (1) compare and contrast two or more different cultural perspectives on the Sun, the planets and other solar system objects; (2) have an overview of the cultural quest to interpret the Earth's nearest neighbours, and how precision measurement led us to discover the scale and structure of the solar system; (3) have an understanding of the physical processes that led to the diversity of the planets, the special properties of planet Earth, and the evolution of life on planet Earth; (4) develop the ability to gather information and present it with clarity and depth of understanding; and (5) have a critical understanding in relation to studies and speculations about extrasolar planets and life in the universe.

-- Typically this unit is assessed in the following ways: (1) assignments; (2) presentations; and (3) a final examination.
+- Indicative assessments in this unit are as follows: (1) assignments and presentations and (2) final examination.
 Further information is available in the unit outline.

 - Unit Coordinator(s)